Wednesday, July 10

 Daphnia and volvox look like they are from another world, and in some ways they are!
 All around us is the world of the tiny, microscopic organisms, surviving and thriving in worlds too small to be seen by our eyes.

-This is a two-part series showcasing a few fascinating microorganisms.
 These creatures are swimming around in your lakes; but don’t worry, they’re harmless to humans and pets!